gonzalober/notes_coins_converter/README.md

 ### Available Scripts:

-In the source folder you can run:
+In the root folder you can run:

 #### python -m SimpleHTTPServer